Generic Name: zaleplon (ZAH le plon)

 Usual Adult Dose for Insomnia:

-5 to 20 mg orally immediately before bedtime or after the patient has gone to bed and has experienced difficulty falling asleep.
+-Initial Dose: 10 mg orally immediately before bedtime or after going to bed and experiencing difficulty falling asleep.

 Usual Geriatric Dose for Insomnia:

 What other drugs will affect zaleplon?

 Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before taking zaleplon with any other sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.